Nathanwoodburn/FireWallet/README.md

 ## First time setup
 When you first open the wallet you will be prompted to set your node settings.

+You can either connect to an existing HSD (or Bob) node or you can run your own node.
+If you want to run your own node you should select the `Run HSD` option.
+This will take a few minutes to download and install HSD.

 You can get the API key from the HSD launch command or in Bob wallet under settings > Wallet > API key.
 If you change this key in HSD or Bob you will need to update it in FireWallet.